GSD&M: History

 The agency started with local retail accounts and expanded to more regional work.
 In 1986, the agency created the Don't Mess with Texas anti-litter slogan for the Texas Department of Transportation.

-In the 1990s GSD&M began to acquire more national brands outside of Texas and was regarded as a "creative hot-shop."
+In the 1990s GSD&M began to acquire more national brands outside of Texas and was regarded as a "creative hot-shop".

 The agency relinquished Chili's, DreamWorks, Frito-Lay, Fannie Mae and UnitedHealthcare in 2006–2007.
 The agency's Omnicom sibling, BBDO, was given the lead on the AT&T account, although GSD&M still has a portion of the business.
+That loss eventually reduced the number of employees from a high of over 900 to fewer than 400.

 The agency was known as GSD&M until August 27, 2007 when it changed its name to GSD&M's Idea City.
 "Idea City" was previously the name of the agency's Austin headquarters.
 The "Idea City" name was dropped from the firm name in January 2011.

-On February 5, 2009, GSD&M founder Roy Spence published It’s Not What You Sell, It’s What You Stand For.
+On February 5, 2009, GSD&M founder Roy Spence published It's Not What You Sell, It's What You Stand For.
 The book, co-authored with Haley Rushing, is a business book that suggests the key to high-performing organizations is that they have a purpose.
 Purpose, according to the book, is defined as "a definitive statement about the difference you are trying to make in the world."

 GSD&M uses "Purpose-based branding" in its approach to their clients.

 In 2001, following the September 11 attacks, the firm created the public service announcement short film I am an American for the Ad Council.

 In January 2016, Blue Bunny Ice Cream appointed GSD&M as its lead media partner.